 - Help consumers better understand the healthcare industry.
-Healthcare is complex and navigating is not easy, so by helping consumers navigate will help them have a better understand of what and why things are happening.
+Healthcare is complex and navigating is not easy, so by helping consumers navigate they will help them have a better understand of what and why things are happening.

 - Develop a specialized focus for an office.
-For instance, if a practice that wants to focus on caring for the elderly could offer free pick up from appointments or one that wants to attract athletes could offer workout classes.
+For instance, if a practice that wants to focus on caring for the elderly they could offer free pick up from appointments or one that wants to attract athletes could offer workout classes.
 Partnerships with local businesses that encourage wellness could help bring these unique experiences to the consumer rather than the practice creating them alone.

 - Offer service recovery in the event of an unsatisfactory experience by listening to the consumer and finding a way to address their needs.

-    Just like hotel guests pay for the dinner or experience set up by the concierge, the same can be true of offerings from the physician group, as the role of the concierge is to simply make finding these experiences more accessible A concierge can enable your organization to not only be top of mind when something goes wrong, but to have a role in keeping the consumer well as you create a more personalized healthcare experience that fits their lifestyle.
+Just like hotel guests pay for the dinner or experience set up by the concierge, the same can be true of offerings from the physician group, as the role of the concierge is to simply make these experiences more accessible A concierge can enable your organization to not only be top of mind when something goes wrong, but to have a role in keeping the consumer well as you create a more personalized healthcare experience that fits their lifestyle.
 This empowers consumers to manage their health while building loyalty.

 Create Consistency and Stickiness Just Like Loyalty Programs

 In the airline industry, frequent fliers are good for the industry, in healthcare this is not the case.
 Hotels and airlines have realized just how important loyalty programs are in creating a stickiness with customers that makes it hard for them to leave.
 They offer perks and rewards, but they also provide a predictability and ease that make the uncertainty and the unknown of traveling easier and more seamless because members know what to expect from a given brand.